AhmedK3019/Zarf-Token/README.md

 </div>

 A comprehensive web-based platform designed to streamline the planning, management, and participation of campus events.
-Zarf Token serves as a centralized hub connecting the events office, students, teaching assistants, staff, faculty, and external vendors to create a seamless event experience across the university.
+Zarf Token serves as a centralized hub connecting the events office, students, teaching assistants, staff, faculty, and external vendors to create a seamless event experience across GUC.

 ## Motivation